Paradoxical behavior in Collatz sequences: Computational results

-In \cite{Oli10}, Oliveira e Silva computed the table of maximum excursion records made of those positive integers whose maximum excursion is higher than that of any smaller integer (entry A006884 in \cite{OEIS}).
-Roosendaal made a similar computation for the delay records (entry A006877 in \cite{OEIS}), but with a different formalism where the function $T$ is replaced by the function
+In \cite{Oli10}, Oliveira e Silva computed the table of maximum excursion records for positive integers with a greater maximum excursion than any smaller integer (entry A006884 in \cite{OEIS}).
+Roosendaal made a similar computation for the delay records (entry A006877 in \cite{OEIS}), but using a different formalism in which the function $T$ is replaced by the function